Timmy-Bergkvist/pulp-records/README.md

   - Bugs

+  - Bug collapsible header will not working on the first click.

     ```shell
-       bug fix so collapsible header will stay and not bounce back up.
+       Bug fix so collapsible header will stay on the first click.

        document.getElementById("recordfix").addEventListener("click", function(e) {
        e.stopPropagation();
        });